Follow your passion.

 Now, you may identify with more than one type.
 That’s OK.
 But one is likely to be more dominant.
 If in doubt, ask your spouse or partner.
 Sometimes, it’s hard to see ourselves and a third-party can help us see ourselves more clearly.

 Identifying your type is just the first step.
 You’ll also benefit from knowing your preferred business approach.
 Do you need to start a business because you just lost a job or need more income?
 Or do you see an opportunity you can exploit in a particular niche?
+Understanding your industry is important to ensure that your business can gain a competitive edge.
+You could do this by looking at social networks for cannabis businesses, for example.
+This can help you determine what you need to do differently to become successful.

 What Entrepreneur Approach Will You Take?